This is for Christians who cannot accept Transgender People and agree with Project 2025…

 Now, when Jesus talks about eunuchs, it’s worth mentioning that today, we use a different term—“intersex” is often the more accurate description for people born with a combination of physical traits that don’t fit typical definitions of male or female.
 The language has shifted, but the broader point remains: Jesus is speaking to those whose identities challenge societal norms, and he brings them into the conversation in a radical way.

-When Jesus talks about the Kingdom of God, we know he’s not referring to a far-off place or an earthly empire.
+When Jesus talks about the Kingdom of Heaven, we know he’s not referring to a far-off place or an earthly empire.
 Instead, he’s always pointing to something far more profound—a way of living here and now, grounded in love, justice, and this incredible new way to relate to one another.
-The Kingdom is a state of being, not a place.
+The Kingdom of Heaven is a state of being, not an actual place.
 So, when Jesus mentions people who choose to become eunuchs for the sake of this Kingdom, it gets me thinking—what’s that all about?

 Think about it: in Jesus’ day, eunuchs were often marginalized, seen as different, or even outcasts.
 Yet, Jesus brings them into his vision for the Kingdom, saying, “These people, too, are part of this new way of living I’m talking about.”
 It’s classic Jesus—flipping societal expectations upside down.
 Could it be that he’s pointing out that some folks make choices about their bodies or identities in ways that reflect their desire to live more fully into the values of the Kingdom?